Human experience of God

 “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.”

 To inspire, deepen and intensify our faith we look to those who have walked before us in the Way of Christ.
 Having deep relationships with God, walking with Him as He walked with them.
 We desire this same life.

-We look to the Religious Life: To the passionate prayer and devotion of St Benedict, the seeking of reconcliation with God and the passion for learning of St Ignatius, and the hospitality and service amongst the poor of St Francis and St Clare.
+We look to the religious life to the passionate prayer and devotion of St Benedict, the seeking of reconciliation with God.
+The passion for learning of St Ignatius, and the hospitality and service amongst the poor of St Francis and St Clare.